Tanna (film): Plot

 On the island of Tanna, people following the Kastom have always enforced arranged marriages.
 The people of Kastom Road face sporadic conflicts with the Imedin tribe, while two followers of Kastom, Dain and Wawa, continue a secret love affair.
 Wawa's young sister Selin is impudent, stealing a penis sheath and running into the wilderness, berated for entering the forbidden zone where the Imedin once massacred their people.
 To teach Selin respect, her grandfather, who is also the tribe's shaman, takes her to the spiritual site of Yahul and the volcanoes.
 There, the Imedin attack the shaman, clubbing him, leaving him mortally wounded.
-Selin escapes and runs back to her people, who retrieve the shaman, while afraid his inevitable death will leave them vulnerable.
+Selin escapes and runs back to her people, who retrieve the shaman, afraid that his inevitable death will leave them vulnerable.
 The Imedin are summoned to the village to make peace.
 They trade pigs, which the shaman's murderers club to death just as they had the shaman, and Wawa is promised for marriage into the Imedin tribe.

 Despite the arranged marriage, Wawa and Dain continue their affair.
-The elders learn of this, and plead to Wawa to give up the relationship.
-The elder women sympathize with Wawa for having to go through an arranged marriage, but tell her respect for her elders and the law will lead to happiness.
+The elders learn of this and plead with Wawa to give up the relationship.
+The elder women sympathize with Wawa for having to go through an arranged marriage but tell her that respect for her elders and the law will lead to happiness.
 Her peers also tell Wawa that she is not the only one whose interests are at stake.
 If the Imedin lose Wawa as a promised bride, they will likely seek revenge.
 Wawa reveals that she has already had sex with Dain, meaning she will be unacceptable to the Imedin anyway.
 Disgraced, Dain is exiled from the village.
-The elders continue to urge Wawa to accept her arranged marriage, pointing to Prince Philip to prove arranged marriage means love.
+The elders continue to urge Wawa to accept her arranged marriage, pointing to Prince Philip to prove that arranged marriage means love.

-Wawa joins Dain in the wilderness, and hide on the side of the volcano, while their people and the Imedin both search for them.
+Wawa joins Dain in the wilderness and hides on the side of the volcano while their people and the Imedin both search for them.
 The two eat poison mushrooms.
-Their people bury them, and the elders agree recognition of love marriage must be added to the Kastom to keep their culture alive.
+Their people bury them, and the elders agree that recognition of love marriage must be added to the Kastom to keep their culture alive.